puppetlabs/relay-docs/docs/how-it-works.md

 * user-provided credentials and secrets.
 * audit history and step execution output.

+For more detailed information on our data collection practices, see the [Analytics documentation](/docs/analytics.md).

 ### Can I host Relay on-prem?

 No, at the moment Relay is SaaS-only.
 We are actively exploring the feasibility of adding an on-prem connector, but we're not likely to provide a self-hosted version of the product.
 Please contact us at hello@relay.sh if you're interested in working with us on defining requirements for this capability.

 ## Further reading

-In addition to the inline links above, if you're interested in the deeper internals of the system, please read the [Integrating with Relay](integrating-with-relay.md) doc, the [reference section](reference.md), and check out the [technical blog](https://relay.sh/).
+In addition to the inline links above, if you're interested in the deeper internals of the system, please read the [Integrating with Relay](developers/integrating-with-relay.md) doc, the [reference section](reference.md), and check out the [technical blog](https://relay.sh/).